Hallmark Channel: Bill Abbott era, Martha Stewart agreement

+On March 15, 2013, the channel introduced a new family-oriented Friday night movie block, Walden Family Theater, in partnership with Walden Media and others.
 In April 2014, the channel launched a TV Everywhere video on-demand service, "Hallmark Channel Everywhere", which offers a streaming selection of Hallmark Channel films and series for subscribers on participating television providers.
 At some point before July 2021, the name of the app was changed to "Hallmark TV".